|

 the state that preselect the candidates?
 They are the powerful and the wealthy.

-finance the short list of candidates for whom the electorate will
+preselects and finances the short list of candidates for whom the electorate

 office may enter the race.
-But few ever do who do not possess sufficient wealth
+But few ever do that do not possess sufficient wealth

-Power and Wealth.
-Few who try without the blessing of Big Money manage to win
+powerful and wealthy.
+Few who try without the blessing of big money manage to

-elections.
-And all who win office owe Big Money big time.
-Thus, Wealth always
+win elections.
+And all who win office owe big money big time.
+Thus, the wealthy

-The privileged few who end up in elective office theoretically
+The few who end up in elective office theoretically serve all

-serve all of us.
-The sorry truth is that our government is owned and populated
+of us.
+The sorry truth is that our government is effectively owned and populated by wealthy

-form of government, our ‘republic,’ is a perpetual plutocracy in which
+of government, our ‘republic,’ is a perpetual plutocracy in which wealth and

-wealth and power become ever more concentrated in the hands of the few while the
+power become ever more concentrated in the hands of the few while the needs of

 By our actions toward each other and through the institutions